Kids ADHD explained.

 A child, properly diagnosed with ADHD (either end of the spectrum) and medicated appropriately, has a chance.
 He can think straight.
 He can sit still.
 The same child, unmedicated, will have a brain that feels like it’s in a constant spin-cycle.
 He will feel like a failure.
 He will struggle to follow a simple chain of commands – not because he is stupid or disrespectful, but because his brain can’t hang onto the list long enough to follow through.
 He will live in fear of disappointing someone, he will be constantly reprimanded for not listening and he will be profoundly sad because he knows he is capable of better.
 I know this.

 I lived with a chaotic brain for 36 years and lost friendships over my inability to focus on conversations and remember dates and appointments.
 This lead many people to conclude I was simply uninterested and self-involved.
 I hated myself for letting them down and lived in abject fear of the next time.
 There was always a next time.

 Myth #2: ADHD drugs turn kids into zombies.

 Yes, if wrongly administered.
 Again, give a Diabetic child the wrong dose of Insulin and you’re not going to get a good result.

 When medicated correctly, people with ADHD are amazingly productive.
-Since my diagnosis, lists don’t terrify me.
-I can actually be trusted to get things done!
+Since my diagnosis, lists don’t terrify me (I still hate them, and still mess up A LOT but the difference is huge).
+I can actually be trusted to get things done.
 I am alert, positive, energetic.
 Zombified?
 No way.
 Sure, if I upped my dose, that could happen.
 Take any drug incorrectly and you’ll suffer horrible side-effects.